clamesys/Wifi-FTP/README.md

 **Alternative**

-**Use the compliled executable from the releases tab for windows.**
-(be sure to us ethe latest release)
+- Use the compliled executable from the releases tab for windows. (be sure to us ethe latest release)

+## How to Use
+- Run the script or the executable
+  - **Uploads** and **toget** folders are created
+  - The code makes 2 folders in the same directory as the running script/executable
+- **Uploads** folder keeps the files that have been uploaded using the webpage
+- **toget** folder is where you will keep all the files, you want people to access from the webpage **Download Files** option

 ## Dependencies